genoswitch/iGEM-2022-City_of_London_UK/pages/attributions.md

 Dr David Rueda is currently the Chair in Molecular and Cellular Biophysics within the Faculty of Medicine, Department of Infectious Disease at Imperial College London.
 His research consists of developing and applying single molecule approaches to understand the mechanisms by which protein and nucleic acids regulate cellular functions such as DNA replication and repair.

 Through speaking with Dr Rueda, he helped us learn about the importance of CRISPR in our mask as a synthetic biological component.
 He helped us understand the benefits and challenges towards using CRISPR and how we could implement an efficient approach within our mask.
-He validated the fact that we were going to be using this method of CRISPR, and so this was very much taken on board as an important aspect to factor in competely for the mask.
+He validated the fact that we were going to be using this method of CRISPR, and so this was very much taken on board as an important aspect to factor in completely for the mask.

 ### Seda Yerlikaya: